mozilla/mozilla-new-products-wp/README.md

 ```

 By default, running the script with no arguments will result in a patch version bump (so, from `1.0.1` to `1.0.2`).
 The script utilizes [`npm-version`](https://docs.npmjs.com/cli/v7/commands/npm-version) behind the scenes to define the new version number; see [those docs](https://docs.npmjs.com/cli/v7/commands/npm-version) for more information on the available version options.

-## 🔄 Object-Oriented Approach

-This theme utilizes an simple but structured object-oriented approach.

 ## 📰 Gutenberg